-Garden fence or brick wall?
-Although both options provide security and privacy here's the main benefits of having garden fencing in your outdoor space.
+Weighing up whether to use a wall or fence to frame your landscape?
+Both offer security and privacy but here's the main benefits of erecting fencing in your outdoor space.

-Of course, brick walls are strong and secure however, with quality garden fencing, any repairs that need to be done can be carried out inexpensively and quickly with fixings such as concrete or metpost spurs and repair brackets.
+While brick walls are strong and secure with quality garden fencing, any repairs can be carried out inexpensively and quickly with fixings such as concrete or metpost spurs and repair brackets.
+They can also be installed pretty quickly and there's a wide choice of timber preservatives and treatments available to keep your fencing protected, whatever the weather.

 Add some style